Kiuliumov/Kiuliumov/README.md

 **Dimitur Kiuliumov**
 Hello!
 I'm a full-stack developer from **Bulgaria** with a strong passion for **programming** and **mathematics**.
-After graduating from high school, I will pursue a degree in **Computer Science** at the Technical University of Sofia.
+After graduating from high school, I am pursuing a degree in **Computer Science** at the Technical University of Sofia.

-🔧 Skilled in: Django, Node.js, Express & ChatBot Development (Reddit / Telegram / Discord)
-📱 Passionate about UI/UX and responsive design
-🚀 Always learning new tools and improving my craft

 ![](https://cdna.artstation.com/p/assets/images/images/016/733/442/original/vitaliy-zaramenskikh-.gif?1553253568)